nilportugues/php-cache/README.md

 Memcached (MemcachedAdapter) as fallback mechanism, available in the same machine as our PHP script.

 **Application cache**
 InMemoryAdapter, used to avoid hiting the external caches on repeated operations and is shared by all cache layers.
-This comes enabled by default so you don't need to worry at all and is shared among all layers.
+This comes enabled by default so you don't need to worry at all.

 #### 5.1.
 Configuration